RobinU434/EASRL-LM-2D-IKB/README.md

-# Project: Latent & Flow Actor Extensions for SAC
+# SPARK ✨ — Stochastic Policies Augmented for Robust Knowledge/Exploration

-This subpackage implements two actor variants that extend the standard Gaussian actor used in Soft Actor-Critic (SAC) style agents.
+This project implements two actor variants that extend the standard Gaussian actor used in Soft Actor-Critic (SAC) style agents.
 The goal of both designs is to transform and enrich the action-noise distribution in a non-linear, learned fashion to improve stability and exploration.

 High-level motivation
 ---------------------